 A new window will appear.
 In this case, we must verify that ‘Petstore’ is present by entering it in the content box and pressing OK.

-You can see You can see your new project and the web service operations available for your API in the Navigator.
+You can see your new project and the web service operations available for your API in the Navigator.
 Double-click the name of the project or service to get an overview of each.

-For performing deeper testing, take a look at SoapUI’s extensive documentation.
+For performing deeper testing, take a look at SoapUI's extensive documentation

-Dreamfactory also helps with API testing and monitoring as a comprehensive REST API management platform.
+DreamFactory also helps with API testing and monitoring as a comprehensive REST API management platform.

 SOAP and REST Testing Tools